fibbojs/fibbo/docs/api/functions/usePosition.md

 `Function`

-The class with the position altered.
+The FibboComponent with the position altered.

 **`Description`**

-This decorator is used to alter the position of a FibboModel (like FibboCube, FibboGLTF, etc).
+This decorator is used to alter the position of a FibboComponent (like a FibboModel or a FibboCamera).
 It must be placed before useRigidBody.

 **`Example`**